icryez/minesweeper/README.md

 # Minesweeper Game

-The provided code implements a simple version of the classic Minesweeper game using Go programming language.
+This project implements a simple version of the classic Minesweeper game using Go programming language.
 The game is played in the terminal/console environment.
 Players reveal cells on a grid, trying to avoid hidden mines while uncovering safe areas.

 ## Features